-This template uses Bib_TEX to generate the bibliography, the default bibliography style is 'aer'.
-Chen et al. (2018) use data from a major peer-to-peer lending marketplace in China to study whether female and male investors evaluate loan performance differently.
-If you want to use Bib_TEX, you must create a file named 'wpref.bib', and add bib items (from Google Scholar, Mendeley, EndNote, and etc.) to 'wpref.bib' file, and cite the bibkey in the '.tex' file.
+This template uses Bib_TE_X to generate the bibliography, the default bibliography style is aer.
+Let's take a glance at the citation effect, [Chen et al. \(2018\)](#) use data from a major peer-to-peer lending marketplace in China to study whether female and male investors evaluate loan performance differently.

-The Bib_TEX will automatically generate the bibliography for you for the reference you cited.
+If you want to use Bib_TE_X, you must create a file named 'wpref.bib', and add bib items (from Google Scholar, Mendeley, EndNote, and etc.) to 'wpref.bib' file, and cite the bibkey in the 'tex' file.
+The Bib_TE_X will automatically generate the bibliography for you for the reference you cited.
 If you want to add some noncited reference to the bibliography, you can use